 Everyone remembers the ending of Back to the Future.
 Marty McFly has had a long week of hooking his parents up in the 50s, getting a lightning bolt’s assistance for a lift back home and saving Doc Brown’s life.
 He wakes up and finds out that his father, George, as a result of punching out the high school bully Biff Tannen, gained the confidence to make it as a successful writer with the sales of his first book “A Match Made in Space”.
 But George and Lorraine were really just shadows of how they appeared at the beginning of the film.

 When we last saw them, George was barely focused on the world around him and Lorraine was drunkenly reciting the story of how they met.
 Neither of them looked as content as their meet-cute suggested.
-Biff was still in their lives; crushing on Lorraine, stealing their beer and driving their car drunkenly (probably into manure trucks).
+Biff was still in their lives; crushing on Lorraine, stealing their beer and driving their car drunkenly (probably into manure trucks) and faced charges for using drugs.
 Because of Marty’s time-travelling changes and corrections, his parents are healthier and still very much in love.
 Biff is now a timid man in an ugly athletic suit, cleaning George’s BMW.
 To top it off, Marty discovers that his reward for the journey isn’t just his parents’ happiness – it’s the brand-new 1985 Toyota pickup that George bought for him!
 Yes!
 Now he can go to the lake with whichever version of Jennifer that is available and we all know what goes on at the lake, right?

 But the Toyota, the BMW, the success and the money itself were really Crispin Glover’s issues with the ending.
 Materialism rules in the material world that was the mid-80’s.
 Greed was good and everyone had to have those $100+ Nikes.
 This was something that Glover thought could be avoided and you could still have the happy ending.
 I have always thought that Back to the Future was a perfect movie, but Glover’s thoughts have actually made me think a bit more critically about it.
 But there are a couple of arguments that defend the ending as it is.